embrace-io/embrace-docs/docs/android/features/tracing.md

 long appStartTimeMillis = getAppStartTime();
 EmbraceSpan activityLoad = Embrace.getInstance().createSpan("load-activity");

-// begin recording a trace that has a different start time than
+// begin recording a span that has a different start time than
 // the current time by starting its root span with a specific timestamp if (activityLoad != null) {
     activityLoad.start(appStartTimeMillis);